 Duplicate records - how to avoid them!

-All moth recorders like to maintain their own records; however, with recording events such as Moth Night, groups of moth recorders do sometime submit multiple copies of the same data which not only duplicates effort and data, it increases the incidence of data error during validation.
-To avoid the duplication of data, especially where more than one moth recorder is present at a meeting or event, please appoint a single moth recorder to submit records to Moth Night.
+To avoid the duplication of data, especially where more than one moth recorder is present at a meeting or event, please appoint a single recorder to submit records to Moth Night.

-Below is a simplifed flow diagram of the recommended dataflow model which avoids duplication of data and minimises human error.
+Below is a simplifed flow diagram of the recommended dataflow model:

 Duplication of data also commonly occurs when recorders forward their data to both Moth Night and their County Recorder and the County Recorder in good faith, sends duplicate data as part of a collated county dataset to Moth Night.
 County Recorders may wish to collate data from their recorders during the Moth Night data submission process for local newsletters and reports.
-However, to avoid duplication of data to Moth Night, County Recorders must avoid forwarding recorders data along with their own before the deadline!
+However, to avoid forwarding duplicate data to Moth Night, County Recorders are respectfully requested not to forward their recorders' data along with their own data before the deadline!

-It is assumed all received data before the data submission deadline are unverified.
-County Recorders are given the opportunity to verify Moth Night data for inclusion into their county datasets after the data submission deadline.
+It is assumed all data received before the data submission deadline are unverified.
+As with all previous [National] Moth Nights, County Recorders are given the opportunity to verify Moth Night data for inclusion into their county datasets after the data submission deadline.

 What happens to my records?

-I am a County Moth Recorder and I'm concerned online recording bypasses the County Moth Recorder network?
+I am a County Moth Recorder and I am concerned online recording bypasses the established County Moth Recorder network!

-For this to work successfully and to minimise data and human error, County Moth Recorders are kindly requested not to forward verified datasets for their vice-counties to Moth Night before the data submission deadline (see the above flow diagram).
+For this to work successfully and to minimise data and human error, County Moth Recorders are kindly requested not to forward verified datasets for their vice-counties to Moth Night before the data submission deadline.

-I'm having problems with the online recording form, it doesn't work with my Internet browser?
+The online recording form doesn't work with my Internet browser?

 In the unlikely event you experience problems with the online recording system, please email the address at the top of this page with a description of the problem along with the Internet browser software and version.